confluentinc/schema-registry/docs/deployment.rst

 Important Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The full set of configuration options are documented here.
+The full set of configuration options are documented in :ref:`config`.

 However, there are some logistical configurations that should be changed for production.
 These changes are necessary because there is no way to set a good default (because it depends on your cluster layout).